techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ## Example

 This example shows how to create an app-powered task named "Review security practices presentation" and assign it to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc).
-This request uses the reference URL example described earlier in this article.
+This request uses the reference URL example.

 **Request**